amitmse/in_Python_/Random_Forest/README.md

 ## Gini Importance / Mean Decrease in Impurity (MDI) :

+- Gini Index and Gini Impurity refer to the same.
 - Gini Impurity is the probability of incorrectly classifying a randomly chosen element in the dataset if it were randomly labeled according to the class distribution in the dataset.
 It’s calculated as
 - Gini impurity index (G) = P * (1 - P)
 - Importance = G (parent node) - G (child node 1) - G (child node 2)